-The digital world has offered us amazing opportunities and made life a hundred times more convenient.
-Through online technologies, we can access our bank account in the middle of nowhere, use bill pay to pay a phone bill that is due in a few minutes, transfer money to a checking account and then buy a new CD on Amazon.com.
+The digital world has offered us amazing opportunities and made life much more convenient.
+Through online technologies, we can access our bank account anywhere, pay bills in a matter of seconds, transfer money to a checking account and purchase music or movies straight to your device.
 All we have to do is swipe our finger on a smart phone.
 The internet acts as a super highway for moving money with very little effort on our part.
 With the right people using the internet, this process would be perfect.

-Unfortunately, not all the right people are using the internet.
-There are many out there who would steal your account information to use for their own benefit.
-You could look at your account one day, only to find a zeroed out balance.
-Upon further investigation, you find that all of your money went to purchasing baseboards from a Home Depot in Alberta.
+Unfortunately, not all people are using the internet for good reasons.
+There are many out there who would steal your account information and use it for their own benefit.
+You could look at your account one day, only to find a drained account.
+Upon further investigation, you find that all of your money went to purchasing something you never purchased.

-Although not everyone is honest on the web, there are a few things that you can to do to ensure your money is safe.
+Although not everyone is honest on the web, there are some great things you can to do to help ensure your information is safe.

-1) Use a credit card for all online purchases.
-Using a credit card keeps your actual money safe while allowing you the time to appeal your bank for credit card fraud.
+- Use a credit or debit card for all online purchases.
+Using a card keeps your actual money safe while allowing you the time to appeal your bank for credit card fraud.
 You can likely get the charge omitted from your bill well before the billing date.
 That way your money stays safe with you.

-3) Use an anonymizer.
+- Use an anonymizer.
 Look into how you can use a proxy server to mask your computer’s identity.
-Essentially, an anonymizer will make it appear that you are coming from a different internet location.
-In English that means you are purchasing things from your home in Provo, UT, but the web thinks you are coming from mainland China.
-Although it is not a perfect system, it will fool a lot of people, protecting you just that much more.
+Essentially, an anonymizer will make it appear that you are coming from a different internet location and will help protect your information.